 uses of Appium on Windows

-Now that you know the importance of automation in testing, you should sign up for a free trial at Waldo.
+Now that you know the importance of automation in testing, you should check out Waldo.
 Waldo helps you automate testing for your mobile apps (iOS and Android), so you can create and run reliable automated mobile tests.